Poland, Israel in diplomatic spat over Poland’s property law

 WARSAW, Poland (AP) — Poland and Israel have summoned each other’s diplomats in a growing dispute over Poland’s planned changes to property restitution rules that Israel and Jewish organizations say would prevent Jewish claims for compensation or property seized during the Holocaust and communist times.

-On Monday, Israeli charge d ’affaires Tal Ben-Ari Yaalon met with Poland’s Deputy Foreign Minister Pawel Jablonski, who insisted the new regulations do not bar any property claims, which should be made through courts.
-Poland also says it must not be made responsible for property seizures by Nazi Germany during its World War II occupation of Poland.
+On Monday, Israeli charge d ’affaires Tal Ben-Ari Yaalon met with Polish Deputy Foreign Minister Pawel Jablonski, who insisted the new regulations do not bar any property claims, which should be made through courts.
+Poland also says it mustn’t be made responsible for property seizures by Nazi Germany during its World War II occupation of Poland.

+“These regulations are not directed against anyone,” Jablonski said, adding that there is a lot of misunderstanding of their aim as they give the law a steady framework.

 Jablonski later said Ben-Ari Yaalon repeated the embassy’s statement from last week, which called the new regulations “immoral” and said they “will have a serious impact” on bilateral relations.